dkj/CrazyLIMS/README.md

 ## Testing

 - `make db/test` ensures critical invariants (transaction contexts required for writes, audit log population, RLS scope for researchers).
+The SQL harness uses session-scoped assertion helpers so it runs on stock Postgres and emits `NOTICE: ok - ...` lines for each check.
 - `make test/security` runs `scripts/test_rbac.sh`, which exercises the transaction helpers and researcher RLS using the CLI.
 - Both invocations are part of `make ci`; hook CI providers to run it on pull requests.